Andy4495/MspTandV/README.md

     Vcc = Vref * ADC_STEPS / ADC_Calibrated

-In my experience, I have found that using a calibrated measurement for temperature is absolutely necessary, as the uncalibrated and calibrated temperature readings can vary significantly (10s of degrees Fahrenheit).
+Based on my experience using a relatively small sample size of MSP430 chips, I have found that calibrating the Vcc reading had an impact of a few 10s of mV.
+However, I would still recommend using calibrated Vcc measurements over uncalibrated values.

 Note on FR4133 Usage
 --------------------